JaberSE09/2-02-challenge/README.md

 Then there is a hero section where full stack developer is centered Each section has a h2 tag and a hr that breaks up the sections First section has a photo and a bio of me
-Second section has a feature work and tow works under it Contact is the least section where you can call , email  view github or see linkdin footer at bottum
+Second section has a feature work and tow works under it and each image keads to the website made Contact is the least section where you can call , email  view github or see linkdin footer at bottum

 ## Table of Contents (Optional)